A-Z of recycling

 If you need assistance to recycle glass contact Age Cymru Sir Gâr on 01554 784 080 or email firstname.lastname@example.org

 Many charities accept these for recycling as a way of making an income.
-You can also recycle them at a recycling centre.

 To recycle it, first remove any plastic films including any envelope windows it can then be recycled in your blue bag or in a paper bank at your local recycling site or recycling centre.
 You can stop junk mail by registering with the Mail Preference Service.
 To stop unaddressed mail or leaflets, Royal Mail has an opt out service.

 Traditional light bulbs are not recyclable, however low energy bulbs and fluorescent tubes are.
 Some electrical retailers provide take back schemes or you can recycle them at a recycling centre.